lostintangent/node-azure/README.md

    ```shell
    az configure -d group=nina-demo
    ```

-3. Create the App Service plan, which will manage creating and scaling the underlying VMs that your app is deployed to.
-Once again, specify any value that you'd like for the name flag, however, make sure that the `-g` flag references the name that you gave to the resource group above.
+3. Create the App Service web app, which represents the todo app that will be running within the plan and resource group we just created.
+You can roughly think of a web app as being synonymous with a process or container, and the plan as being the VM/container host that they're running on.

     ```shell
-    az appservice plan create -n nina-demo-plan --is-linux
+    az appservice web create -n nina-demo-app --is-linux
     ```

     *Note: The `--is-linux` flag is key, since that is what indicates that you want Linux-based VMs.
 Without it, the CLI will provision Windows-based VMs.*

-4. Create the App Service web app, which represents the todo app that will be running within the plan and resource group we just created.
-You can roughly think of a web app as being synonymous with a process or container, and the plan as being the VM/container host that they're running on.
+4. Set the newly created web app as the default web instance, so that you can continue to use the CLI without needing to explicitly specify it:

     ```shell
-    az appservice web create -n nina-demo-app -p nina-demo-plan
-    ```

-5. Set the newly created web app as the default web instance, so that you can continue to use the CLI without needing to explicitly specify it:

-    ```shell
     az configure -d web=nina-demo-app
     ```

-6. Configure the web app to use our Docker image, making sure to set the `-c` flag to the name of your DockerHub account/image name:
+5. Configure the web app to use our Docker image, making sure to set the `-c` flag to the name of your DockerHub account/image name:

     ```shell
     az appservice web config container update -c lostintangent/node
     ```

-7. Launch the app to view the container that was just deployed, which will be available at an `*.azurewebsites.net` URL:
+6. Launch the app to view the container that was just deployed, which will be available at an `*.azurewebsites.net` URL:

     ```shell
     az appservice web browse